 How to Clean My Camera: Conclusion

-As I explained above, the best way to clean your camera is to keep it from getting dirty in the first place.
+As I explained above, the best way to clean your camera and lenses is to keep it from getting dirty in the first place.

-But if you have to clean it (and you will have to), there are some special techniques and accessories you can use to keep your camera looking brand new.
+But if you do have to clean your equipment, there are some special techniques and accessories you can use to keep it looking brand new.

 So make sure you grab a rocket blower, a LensPen, and remember the techniques I shared.

 That depends!
 It’s safe to take your camera out in the rain as long as you take proper precautions.
 First, even if your camera is weather-sealed, you’ll want to use a rain cover of some sort.
-This could be a specially-made waterproof cover that fits over cameras, or it could be a makeshift rain shield such as a trash bag.
 Second, make sure that you take a towel, and as soon as your camera (or lens) gets wet, dry it off.

-If you get sand on your camera or lens, I recommend you wipe away whatever you can with a soft brush.
-You should be careful with using a rocket blower, because it can force the sand grains deeper into your equipment (which is not at all good!).
+Wipe away whatever you can with a soft brush.
+You should be careful with using a rocket blower, because it can force the sand grains deeper into your equipment.
 I often go over all the crevices in my camera with small paper fragments or the edge of a playing card to ensure that no sand is left over.

 When it comes to sand in a lens zoom ring or focus ring, however, there’s not much that can be done aside from sending it in for a professional clean.
-In fact, if you do hear or feel sand inside your lens, I’d recommend you stop using it immediately and send it in for professional cleaning; it’s very easy for the sand to break down and cause issues to your lens’s internal technology.
+If you do hear or feel sand inside your lens, stop using the lens immediately and send it in for professional cleaning; it’s very easy for the sand to break down and cause issues to your lens’s internal technology.

-Some photographers clean their own camera sensors.
-However, I don’t recommend it; camera sensors are delicate, and one wrong move can leave you with a useless camera.
+I don’t recommend it; camera sensors are delicate, and one wrong move can leave you with a useless camera.
 That’s why I’d suggest you send your camera to a professional for cleaning–this won’t cost much, but it’ll save you a whole lot of potential frustration.
-By the way, the main reason you’ll want to get your sensor cleaned is due to dust.
-But bear in mind that a bit of sensor dust isn’t a big deal; it’s easy to remove in post-processing and won’t impact image quality in the slightest.

-To clean your camera, I recommend always having a rocket blower, a LensPen, a towel, and lens wipes (or lens cleaning solution plus a special microfiber cloth).
-It’s important to be careful when cleaning, however, because it’s easy to scratch important areas (such as a lens element).
-So make sure that you always approach your equipment gently and use nothing but the suggested cleaning materials.
+Always having a rocket blower, a LensPen, a towel, and lens wipes (or lens cleaning solution plus a special microfiber cloth).
+Make sure that you always approach your equipment gently and use nothing but the suggested cleaning materials.

 Snow is actually a lot easier to manage than rain or sand, but I still recommend you take precautions when taking your camera out into falling snow.
-If the snow is light, then you can simply brush it off with your hand as it accumulates on your camera (but be careful not to let it build up, or you might end up with water getting in unwanted areas).
-In heavy snow, you’ll want to use a waterproof cover of some sort–I use a standard rain cover for this, but I’ve also gotten away with a makeshift cover out of a bagel bag, so there’s no need to spend lots of money.
+If the snow is light, then you can simply brush it off with your hand as it accumulates on your camera.
+In heavy snow, you’ll want to use a waterproof cover of some sort.
 Then, once you’ve finished shooting, give your camera a thorough clean with a rocket blower, a brush, and then a towel.
 Finally, put your camera in its bag before bringing it into a warm area (this is to prevent condensation), and let it acclimate to the air for at least an hour or two.